tango-controls/pytango/doc/howto.rst

 Before reading this chapter you should be aware of the TANGO basic concepts.
 This chapter does not explain what a Tango device or a device server is.
-This is explained in details in the
+This is explained in detail in the
 `Tango control system manual <http://www.tango-controls.org/resources/documentation/kernel/>`_

 Since version 8.1, PyTango provides a helper module which simplifies the